 In 1829 Niépce went into partnership with another Frenchman, Louis Daguerre, to continue experimenting with heliography.
 He died of a heart attack in 1833, age 69.
 His pioneering work in photography was largely overshadowed in 1839 by the announcement of his partner’s daguerreotype process, for the discovery of which Niépce received no posthumous credit.

-Only 16 heliographic plates by Niépce are known to be still in existence – three of these are now part of The Royal Photographic Society Collection in our care.
+Only 16 heliographic plates by Niépce are known to be still in existence—three of these are now part of the Royal Photographic Society Collection.
 In 1884 the eminent photographer Henry Peach Robinson bought three of the plates which had formerly belonged to Franz Bauer at auction, and in 1924 his son, Ralph Robinson—also a well-known photographer—presented them to the Royal Photographic Society.

 In October 2010 we revealed the findings of our investigation with the Getty Conservation Institute that re-wrote photographic history and revealed an unknown photographic process used by Joseph Nicéphore Niépce in 1827.